sphinx-doc/sphinx/Doc-3k/library/xmlrpclib.rst

    When passing strings, characters special to XML such as ``<``, ``>``, and ``&`` will be automatically escaped.
-However, it's the caller's responsibility to ensure that the string is free of characters that aren't allowed in XML, such as the control characters with ASCII values between 0 and 31; failing to do this will result in an XML-RPC request that isn't well-formed XML.
+However, it's the caller's responsibility to ensure that the string is free of characters that aren't allowed in XML, such as the control characters with ASCII values between 0 and 31 (except, of course, tab, newline and carriage return); failing to do this will result in an XML-RPC request that isn't well-formed XML.
 If you have to pass arbitrary strings via XML-RPC, use the :class:`Binary` wrapper class described below.

    :class:`Server` is retained as an alias for :class:`ServerProxy` for backwards compatibility.
 New code should use :class:`ServerProxy`.